jeremywhui/OpenSSD-Rowhammer-Data/README.md

 #### Wait time removal

-Analyzed effect of removing wait_channel_ready() call between writes.
+Analyzed effect of removing `wait_channel_ready()` calls between writes.

 ![No wait](NoWait.png)

-Removing wait command yields less induced bit flips.
-Likely that not all of the writes are going through since the channel may not be ready.
+Removing wait commands yields less induced bit flips.
+It is likely that not all of the writes are going through since the channel may not be ready.

 ## Future Work
 - Examine Flash Translation Layer (FTL) software